What is natural gas?

 How much unconventional gas is currently produced?

-As of 2013, unconventional gas production made up an estimated 18% of global gas production.
+As of 2013, all unconventional gas production made up an estimated 18% of global gas production.
 The majority comes from North America, with around 580 bcm produced in 2013, one-third of which is tight gas and just under half shale gas.
 Throughout the rest of the world, coalbed methane production is estimated at approximately 12 bcm and tight gas at 74 bcm.
 Shale gas output increased by a factor of 13 over the last decade, to reach just under one-half of total unconventional gas production in 2010.
-However, as of 2013, shale gas output was still concentrated in the United States.
+However, as of 2015, shale gas output was still concentrated in the United States.
+Unconventional natural gas is set to become an increasingly important part of global gas supply, accounting for more than 60% of the increase in total gas production over the period to 2040.

-What impact has the United States success had on the global market?
+What impact has the US success in unconventional gas had on the global market?

 Have countries other than the United States made much progress in their unconventional gas exploration efforts?

 Canada already produces tight gas, coal bed methane (CBM) and small amounts of shale gas.
 Although years behind the United States, some countries have made notable strides forward in exploring their own unconventional gas sources.
 Australia has shown good CBM potential, which is already being produced in small quantities.
 But Australia’s future success most likely lies in projects that focus on producing LNG from CBM.
-China, India and Indonesia have also produced small amounts of unconventional gas and are aggressively looking at ways to increase their respective volumes, notably China which has very ambitious shale gas targets – between 60 and 100 bcm by 2020.
+China, India and Indonesia have also produced small amounts of unconventional gas and are aggressively looking at ways to increase their respective volumes, notably China which has very ambitious shale gas targets.
 Despite strong interest throughout Europe, there are areas of public concern – such as high population densities and issues surrounding the potentially damaging environmental impact – which are hampering progress.
-A few other countries, such as Argentina, Algeria and Mexico, seem also to large shale gas potential.
+A few other countries, such as Argentina, Algeria and Mexico, seem also to have large shale gas potential.

 What is the recipe for success with unconventional gas production?